 5. The Rob Roy Glacier Track in Mt Aspiring National Park

 Fittingly located within Mt Aspiring National Park, this half-day hike will have you aspiring towards a better future for Earth.
-The 10-kilometre track leads across farmland, suspension bridges, crystal clear mountain streams and through alpine rainforest to remind you of the interconnectedness of the ecosystems before finally arriving at a lookout below the massive Rob Roy Glacier.
+The 10-kilometre track leads across farmland, suspension bridges, crystal clear mountain streams and through an alpine rainforest to remind you of the interconnectedness of the ecosystems before finally arriving at a lookout below the massive Rob Roy Glacier.
 Sitting here, witnessing first-hand avalanches and the power of gravity through the impressive waterfalls, you’ll feel so small that you’ll wonder if you are in an episode of ‘Honey I shrunk the kids’.

 Difficulty: Easy (Gentle slope; marked track)